MicrosoftDocs/powerbi-docs/powerbi-docs/admin/incremental-refresh-configure.md

 ## Refresh dataset

 In the service, refresh the dataset.
 The first refresh may take longer to import historical data.
-Subsequent refreshes, either manual or scheduled, are typically faster because the incremental refresh policy is applied.
+Subsequent refreshes, either manual or scheduled are typically faster because the incremental refresh policy is applied.

 ## See also